laaners/yugioh_comprehensive_rulebook/README.md

  **7. Extra Monster Zone**\
 This is where you put your monsters that are Summoned to the field by special methods from the Extra Deck

-- Normally, each player can only use 1 of these zones.
-A monster placed in this zone does not count towards the 5-monster limit of your Main Monster
+- Normally, each player can only use 1 of these Zones.
+A monster placed in this Zone does not count towards the 5-monster limit of your Main Monster
 Zone.

 - Fusion, Synchro, and Xyz Monsters can be first Summoned from the Extra Deck to any of your Main Monster Zones.
 They do not have to be Summoned to the Extra Monster Zone or a spot that a Link Monster is pointing to.
 You can still Summon a Fusion/Synchro/Xyz Monster from the Extra Deck to your Extra Monster Zone if you want to, though.